senofi/openidl-main/README.md

 Look to each project specific helm chart to see what configs are used.

+# Local Development

+-   there are two ways to develop locally
+    -   use the minikube reference implementation
+        -   to release code you'll need to load the images into the minikube so the deployments get them from there.
+See documentation elsehwere in this section and in the specific project subfolders.
+    -   run npm / node from the project subdirectory

 # Proxy Setup

 If running on a remote system you must set up a kubernetes proxy on the remote system and tunnel to it in order to access any web UI and to use `kubectl` commands from your local desktop.